 - Too much or too little sleep

 - Alcohol or drug use

-Your doctor will examine your head, neck, eyes, and sinuses and do a neurologic examination.
-Don't be surprised if the doctor asks you some questions to test your short-term memory.
-The doctor may find that your neck and scalp are tender.
+Your doctor will examine your head, neck, eyes, and sinuses, and do a neurologic examination.
+Your doctor may ask you some questions to test your short-term memory, and examine your neck and scalp to determine if they are tender.

 If you have unusual symptoms, your doctor may order these tests:

 - Computed tomography (CT) scan or magnetic resonance imaging (MRI), to rule out a tumor or aneurysm, or to check for sinusitis